 Researchers have designed a new LED-based train headlight that uses a tenth of the energy required for headlights using conventional light sources.
-If operated 8 hours every day, the electricity savings of the new design would reduce emissions of the greenhouse gas carbon dioxide by about 152 kilograms per year.
+If operated 8 hours every day, the electricity savings of the new design would reduce emissions of the greenhouse gas carbon dioxide by about 152 kilograms (335 pounds) per year.

 Train headlights not only illuminate the tracks ahead, they also play an important role in rail transportation.
 Because trains are difficult to stop, the headlights must be visible from a distance far enough away to give people or vehicles on the tracks ample time to move out of the way.
 Traditional train headlights, which use incandescent or halogen bulbs, are bright enough to meet safety regulations but are not very energy efficient because most of the energy powering the light is converted into heat rather than visible light.

 Researchers led by Guo-Dung J. Su from the Micro Optics Device Laboratory of the Graduate Institute of Photonics and Optoelectronics at National Taiwan University, Taiwan, were approached by the engineering and design company Lab H2 Inc., to design locomotive headlights that use LEDs as a light source.
 In addition to requiring less energy, LEDs also last longer and are smaller and more rugged than traditional light sources.

 “Some LED headlight products sold on the market are designed with many LEDs that have outputs that overlap in large sections.
 These designs waste a lot of energy,” said Wei-Lun Liang of the Micro Optics Device Laboratory, who was instrumental in designing the new train headlight.
 “Our research showed that electricity use can be reduced by focusing on the best way to distribute the LED energy equally.”